AntonUBC/kaggle_flavours_of_physics/README.md

 - Another requirement was that the classifier must be [uncorrelated with the tau-lepton mass](https://www.kaggle.com/c/flavours-of-physics/details/correlation-test), as such correlations can cause an artificial signal-like mass peak or lead to incorrect background estimations.
 In other words, since by definition the searched decay can occur only within a certain tau-mass range, a classifier could perform very well by simply assigning high probabilities to all observations within this range.
-However, such classifier would not be useful since this range can contain a large number of background observations as well.
+However, such classifier would not be useful because this range can contain a large number of background observations as well.
 We performed the Cramer–von Mises (CvM) test to ensure the absence of such correlation.
 The CvM-value of the test was required to be smaller than 0.002.

 ### Model Description